open-compensation-token-license/license-token-website/wikisrc/open-source-project-financial-transparency.md

 Several tools can help open source projects achieve financial transparency, including:

 - [Open Collective](https://opencollective.com/): A platform for open source projects to manage their finances and funding.
 - [GitHub Sponsors](https://github.com/sponsors): A platform for developers to sponsor open source projects and receive rewards.
+Learn more about [GitHub Sponsors](https://www.license-token.com/wiki/what-is-git-hub-sponsors).
 - [Stripe](https://stripe.com/): A payment processing system that can be used to accept donations and sponsorships.

 ### Case Studies